 It gives your body more time to burn body fat each day, and you may also eat a little less since you’re skipping a meal.

-Keep in mind, you don’t have to shorten your eating window overnight.
+Keep in mind, you don’t have to shorten your eating window from one day to the next.
 You can do it gradually, and let your body slowly adapt.

 Here’s one simple approach:

 Skip breakfast (or dinner) one or two days a week at first.
 Then gradually increase to 3 days, 4 days, and so on.

 Ideally, avoid snacking (because it raises your insulin more frequently), and focus on full and satisfying meals instead.

 Make sure you eat plenty of healthy fats, as well as a decent amount of protein.
 This will keep you satisfied for a long time, and make it easier to fast afterwards.